- When should I participate in Practicum?

 - Can I complete a placement in a school where a relative attends or is employed?

 Not if they are in your immediate family.
 Teacher candidates must notify OPS if they are assigned to a school where a family member attends or is employed.
 The placement may be cancelled or you may be assigned an "Incomplete."
 Failure to report this conflict is also a violation of the Longwood University Honor Code and may result in additional disciplinary action.
+Teacher candidates list schools they attended or have family attending or working on the comments portion of the practicum application in myLongwood.

 - How will I receive my placement details?